 But we figured it out, and the risotto was quite good.
 And the keys to good risotto are the same whether on a modern range or on a wood stove: using homemade stock (way less salty), heating the stock quite a bit before adding, and cooking the risotto at high heat (ideally enough heat to finish the job in less than 20 minutes).
 With too little heat, things take a long time and the risotto gets sticky.

 Lastly, our stove challenge gave us the chance to puzzle over why we go to primitive cabins and then haul in hundreds of pounds of fancy gear.
-It seems about as logical as getting turbo in a Ford Fiesta.
+That seems about as logical as getting the turbo option when you buy a Ford Fiesta.
 So maybe simplifying things should be our New Year’s Resolution?
 Well, that and preserving my eyebrows.

 Souzz’s Christmas gift was an inflatable chair (she got me an Apple watch, whoops).